Academic Policies & Regulations

 For courses that run beyond the normal end of term, grades of In Progress (IP) may be assigned.
 Courses assigned an IP grade must have the course work completed by the end of the following term.
 If the course work is not completed, IP grades will become IC grades.

 Change of Grade

-A change of grade can only be initiated by the instructor of a course who must present a written request to the dean for approval.
+A change of grade can only be initiated by the instructor of a course who must submit a Change of Grade Request detailing the reason for the extension to the school dean for approval.
 Such changes are made in unusual circumstances only.

 Resolution of Grade Disputes

 Students have the right to know the components of a course on which their final grade will be based, to be graded fairly, and to understand why they were given a particular grade.
 The instructor has the right to determine which course components will be graded and the weight that will be given to each, the right to determine the grading scale to be employed, and the responsibility to grade students consistently on that scale.
 The instructor is also expected to provide a syllabus for each course, specifying the assignments and examinations, and the weight given to each course component in determining the final grade.
 Finally, graded material should be returned to the student within a reasonable period of time; any material not returned must be retained by the instructor for one year.